Morphin

 Anyway, the workflow is basically this:

-- Import a glb model (reasonable polycount please, aim for under 10,000, the less the better).
+- Import a model.
+Glb format, aim for under 10,000 triangles, the less the better.
 This can have textures, vertex colours, morph targets (aka blendshapes in Maya, or layers in Nomad that are only sculpting changes)

-- Create a rig, then create a hierarchy of bones within that rig that fit your model.
+- Create a rig.
+Define a hierarchy of bones that fit your character.

-- Create inverse kinematic (IK) controls so that it is easier to move feet and hands independent of the body.
+- Create IK.
+Inverse kinematic (IK) controls allow you to move feet and hands independent of the body.

-- Create anim clips to represent layers of animation.
+- Create anim clips.
+These can be used to represent layers of animation.

 - Keyframe or motion record animation.